LSaldyt/rice/README.md

 # Rice

-How to make a cheap thinkpad look like something from a sci-fi movie:
+How to make a cheap thinkpad look like something from a sci-fi movie
-(And, more importantly, improve workflow.
-Hackspeed reaches rates of 350wpm and upwards...)

 ![Flower](https://i.imgur.com/BrFKrhg.jpg)